Application Video Recording:

 Solo and Chamber Music Semi-Finals (6 semi-finalists)

 Solo repertoire (contestant's choice) must not exceed 30 min.
-No repeats from the previous rounds are allowed.
+Repertoire from previous rounds is NOT allowed.

 CHAMBER MUSIC:Ludwig van Beethoven, Piano Trio in D Major, Op.
 70 No. 1